Written by Ryan Smith on January 12, 2012 under Live

 Sometimes people ask us, “Why do you guys make so many different types of microphones?”
 The answer is: there are many different applications that require different form factors – handheld, headset or stand-mounted and different technologies that produce different sound qualities.
 But often, it comes down to what sounds right to you: it ultimately comes […]

-Written by Davida Rochman on February 13, 2013 under Education
+Written by Davida Rochman on February 13, 2013 under House of Worship

 By Worship Leader Sandy Hoffman Whether you believe that God or the Devil is in the details, the fact is that no matter how hard you try to honor one or drive the other away by paying attention to the smallest things, stuff happens.
 Our music teachers always taught us to play through mistakes.
 But […]